fortinet/azure-templates/FortiGate/A-Single-VM/README.md

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Ffortinet%2Fazure-templates%2Fmain%2FFortiGate%2FA-Single-VM%2Fazuredeploy.json)
 [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Ffortinet%2Fazure-templates$2Fmain%2FFortiGate%2FA-Single-VM%2Fazuredeploy.json)

+As of March 2026, new FortiGate SKUs were introduced in the Azure Marketplace that provide access to the latest marketplace features.
+In specific regions (e.g. GovCloud, private offers, ...) and deployment scenarios, legacy SKUs are still required; [those templates can be found in the legacy directory](legacy/).

+- Marketplace information:
+  - Publisher: fortinet
+  - Offer: fortinet_fortigate-vm
+  - SKU / plan: fortinet_fg-vm_byol_70, fortinet_fg-vm_payg_70, fortinet_fg-vm_byol_72, fortinet_fg-vm_payg_72, fortinet_fg-vm_byol_74, fortinet_fg-vm_payg_74, fortinet_fg-vm_byol_76, fortinet_fg-vm_payg_76

 ### Azure CLI

 To fast track the deployment, use the Azure Cloud Shell.
 The Azure Cloud Shell is an in-browser CLI that contains Terraform and other tools for deployment into Microsoft Azure.
 It is accessible via the Azure Portal or directly at [https://shell.azure.com/](https://shell.azure.com).
 You can copy and paste the below one-liner to get started with your deployment.